nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is acting as a secretary or a treasurer of a club with a lot of people
-* Secretaries and treasurers of clubs who need to keep track of a lot of paperwork and are looking for a convenient way to organise information.
+* has a need to keep track of a lot of paperwork and are looking for a convenient way to organise information.
 * has a need to manage a significant number of contacts
 * has a requirement to keep notes and tabs on people and projects
 * prefer desktop apps over other types